Whistleblower Act -Definition protection and Rights

 How to promote whistleblowing culture:

-1. Open door culture: Whistleblowing incorporate is successful only when it has an open door culture wherein an employee can voice their concern against any wrongdoing without any fear of retaliation.
-In this regard, senior management needs to take care that they "walk the talk".
-Senior management must put in best efforts to make sure they build an ethical and open culture in their organisations.
-When any concern raised by an employee is discussed with good faith, it removes the negativity attached to whistleblowing.
+1. Open door culture: Whistle blowing policy is successful only when it has an open door culture.
+Any employee can raise their concern against any wrongdoing, illegal activities or malpractices without any fear.
+The senior management must put on best efforts to build an ethical and open door culture in an organization.
+When any concern is raised by an employee in open door culture, it removes the negativity attached to whistleblowing

 3. Involvement of all stakeholders: All the stakeholders, vendors, contractors, suppliers etc. should be given visibility on the whistle blower policy.
-They must be aware of the whistleblowing mechanism to raise any concern.
+They must be clearly aware of the whistleblowing procedure to raise any concern.
 The policy should be made available on the company's website.

-4. Need to Act: Whistleblowing should not be seen as something for just to listen.
-It must be acted upon well.
+4. Need to Act: Whistle blowing policy and procedure are not something that is just for listening.
+Appropriate action should be taken once the compliant received.
 There is the most critical gap between a problem raised by an employee and the time taken to act.
-This gap should be reduced to minimal to make whistleblowing a success in corporate.
+This gap should be reduced to make whistleblowing policy successful.

-5. Commitment: Organisation should show commitment towards building a culture wherein every effort is being made for commitment towards ethical behaviour and promotion of whistleblower policy.
+5. Commitment: Organization should show commitment towards building a culture wherein every effort is made to make the whistleblowing policy on ethical grounds and ensure promoting it as and required.

 Benefits of whistleblowing:

-Barriers to whistle blowing:
+Barriers to whistleblowing:

-1. Resistance from Senior management: Most of the organisations have whistleblowing policy and processes in writing but it's not well followed and implemented within the organisation.
+1. Resistance from Senior management: Many organizations have whistleblowing policy but it is not followed and implemented well within the organization.

 2. Cultural Obstacle: This type of obstacle arises when the environment of the organisation does not motivate employees to raise their concern fearlessly.

-3. Employee union resistance: In the organisation where trade unions etc are functional they generally do not promote voice raising against breach of the code of conduct and it is more common when unions are consulted actively.
+3. Employee union resistance: Where the trade unions are functional in the organizations they generally do not promote voice raising against any breach of contract and conduct.

-4. Employee Fear of Retaliation Employee hesitate in reporting any whistleblowing event as people in higher authority may attack them and take revenge of any sort.
+4. Employee Fear of Retaliation: employees are scared and hesitate in reporting any whistleblowing activity as people in higher authority may take revenge on them.